 Aries is the sign most associated with impulsive behavior and being ruled by the planet named after the Roman god of War, Mars, many born beneath this sign have combative natures and are susceptible to fits of rage.

 Clyde Barrow was no exception to this astrological rule.

 First arrested at the age of 16, Clyde cracked safes, robbed stores, and stole cars despite having legitimate employment.
-After his 3rd arrest for multiple car thefts and subsequent escape from jail for which he was caught a week later, Barrow was sentenced to 14 years hard labor at Eastham Prison in April of 1930.
+After his 3rd arrest for multiple car thefts and subsequent escape from jail for which he was caught a week later, Barrow was sentenced to 14 years hard labor at Eastham Prison located in Lovelady, Texas in April of 1930.

 It was during his time at Eastham that Barrow transformed into a hardened criminal, displaying the most unevolved behavior of his Aries personality.
 There, Clyde committed his first murder after crushing the skull of a fellow inmate with a lead pipe.
 Wishing to be excused from his work detail in the fields, Barrow acted out of pure impulse by convincing another inmate to cut off two of his toes with an axe.
 Unbeknownst to Clyde, his mother had successfully petitioned his release six days following his act of spontaneous desperation.